On the bubble: On the roster bubble

 The roster bubble deals with rosters from numerous leagues, such as Major League Baseball (MLB), National Football League (NFL), National Basketball Association (NBA), and National Hockey League (NHL).
 Each of these leagues have a certain number of players that are allowed on the roster, which means there are always a few players that do not make the cut.
 From the four leagues listed above, the one that is talked about the most for being difficult to make the roster is Major League Baseball.

 MLB roster bubble

-MLB has by far the largest number of people that are considered to be on the roster bubble.
-Each baseball roster can have a maximum of twenty-five players being distributed to nine different positions.
-There is such a large number of players on the bubble for MLB, because there are so many players on each baseball team.
+Major League Baseball (MLB) has by far the largest number of people considered to be on the roster bubble.
+Each team can sign a maximum of 40 players to major-league contracts, of which only 26 can be on the active roster for any specific game (except for regular-season games on or after September 1, when the active roster expands to exactly 28).
+Players on both the 40-man reserve list and 26-man active roster are distributed among 10 different positions (pitcher, eight other positions, and designated hitter).
+Players on the 40-man reserve list are effectively "on the bubble" for active MLB rosters.
 The majority of players on the bubble are in the minor leagues.
-Coaches use spring training to figure out which twenty-five players will make the roster.
-Players that are on the bubble may start the season in Minor League Baseball in hopes of making the MLB team in the future.
+Coaches use spring training to figure out which 26 players will make the roster.
+Players that are on the bubble may start the season in Minor League Baseball in hopes of making the team's active MLB roster in the future.